 - The evaluation and awarding of Hiram College transfer credit for coursework originating at non-U.S. institutions is also based on official transcripts from the institution that offered the coursework and initially conferred the credit.
 Students may be asked to provide additional documentation such as course descriptions, syllabi, and certified true copies of translations if the original documents are not in English.

 - Inter-institutional Affiliations

 - Coursework originating at a branch or regional campus of an institution will, for the purposes of evaluation and award of Hiram College transfer credit, transfer in the same manner as coursework originating at the institution's main campus.
 This principle shall not apply unless the branch or regional campus is specifically and separately accredited.

 - Further, it is recognized that some free-standing institutions have established close contractual relationships that, in terms of interdependent course offerings and academic record keeping, resemble a main-regional campus configuration.
 In those cases, where such a relationship can be documented, the coursework is evaluated based on the accreditation criteria in this policy.
 For example, a student, while enrolled at Home University, a domestic, regionally accredited institution, takes courses at an affiliated foreign institution.
 The coursework is recorded on the Home University transcript in a manner similar to courses taken on the main campus of said university.
 In this case, the coursework is evaluated in the same way as courses taken on the main campus of Home University.

 The following levels of coursework are eligible for evaluation by Hiram College.

 - Post-Secondary Level

-- Undergraduate and graduate level coursework is considered for the evaluation and awarding of transfer credit at Hiram College, regardless of whether the coursework is completed prior to or after high school graduation.
-Coursework that is clearly secondary is not awarded credit.
+- Undergraduate- and graduate-level coursework is considered for the evaluation and awarding of transfer credit at Hiram College, regardless of whether the coursework is completed prior to or after high school graduation.
+Coursework that is clearly at the secondary school level is not awarded credit.

 - Undergraduate Level